Praisingh-Codes/BlinKIT-Analysis/README.md

 ## BlinkIT Sales Analytics – Power BI Dashboard

-<div align="justify">A fully interactive Power BI dashboard designed to analyze BlinkIT’s grocery sales performance, outlet characteristics, customer ratings, and product category distribution.</div>
+A fully interactive Power BI dashboard designed to analyze BlinkIT’s grocery sales performance, outlet characteristics, customer ratings, and product category distribution.

-<div align="justify">This project covers the complete BI lifecycle from data cleaning and modeling to visualization development, insights generation and delivery of a business-ready dashboard.</div>
+This project covers the complete BI lifecycle from data cleaning and modeling to visualization development, insights generation and delivery of a business-ready dashboard.

 #### Project Development Steps